maiaheffernan/maiaheffernan.github.io/_posts/2026-04-12-Velocity-and-water-quality-each-mooring-each-lap.md

 I pulled the velocity, temperature, salinity, and dissolved oxygen profiles that were nearest to each planning mooring location.
 To do this, I found the closest lat/lon position to each mooring location from the ADCP track.
 I found the closest CTD cast time to each ADCP ensemble time and assigned the corresponding ADCP lat/lon value to that CTD cast.

+The main plots of velocity and the CTD profiles are given for each lap below.
+At the bottom of the document are the TS plots colored by dissolved oxygen.
+They have color maps from both the "thermal" pallette in cmocean as well as the hypoxia colormap so that we can see when they are hypoxic.

 The main reason for doing this analysis has been to determine what might be causing the dissolved oxygen minimum at 15-20 meters throughout the water column.
 The main plot that has inspired this was the one with the profiles that "walked" west ot east throughout Penn Cove.

 **First the north length:**